 Step 2.
 Select a College or Program

 Applicants must carefully research and choose the college or program that best fits their interests and goals.
-When applying to Cornell University, you can only select one undergraduate or graduate college to apply to.
-It is not possible to change the study program/college after the application has been submitted, and the university will not consider any requests for changes.
-To make an informed decision about selecting a field of study that suits you, browse through the university’s course catalogs.
+Undergraduate applicants apply to only one Cornell college or school and cannot change the college or school after submitting the Common Application.
+Graduate applicants should select their intended graduate field or professional program and review the field-specific requirements and deadlines.
+To make an informed decision about selecting a field of study that suits you, browse through the university’s fields of study and course catalogs.

 Step 3.
 Submit an Application

-Cornell accepts the Common Application for undergraduate students, which can be completed and submitted here.
-When applying to Cornell University, students can choose between an early decision or a regular decision.
-It is important to note that the early decision option is a binding agreement.
-However, those students with financial aid awards who cannot afford the tuition fees at Cornell may be eligible to be released from the early decision agreement.
-The early application deadline is November 1, and the regular admission deadline is January 2.
+Cornell accepts the Common Application for undergraduate students, which you can complete and submit here.
+When applying to Cornell University, undergraduate students can choose between Early Decision and Regular Decision.
+It is important to note that the Early Decision option is a binding agreement.
+However, students admitted under Early Decision may be eligible to be released from the agreement if the financial aid award does not make a Cornell education affordable for them and their families.
+The Early Decision application deadline is November 1, and the Regular Decision application deadline is January 2.

-There is a non-refundable application fee of $80 for undergraduate students and $105 for graduate students.
+There is a nonrefundable application fee of $85 for undergraduate students and $105 for graduate students.
+Fee waivers may be available for eligible applicants.

 Step 4.
 Submit Supporting Materials